-A. Informal Review B. C. A An applicant may request an informal review of the Authority's decision to deny the applicant's participation in the Housing Choice Voucher Program.
-Families and eligible singles are considered "applicants" from the date of their completed pre-app submission until denial of assistance or execution of the lease and Housing Assistance Pacontract, at which time the applicant becomes a "program participant."
-1.-An applicant may request an informal review if the applicant: 1. a.-Is denied a voucher; a b Is denied participation in the Program; b c.
-Has assistance denied or delayed because of the immigration status of family member.
-Informal reviews will not be granted to applicants who dispute: 2. aTheir lottery number; b.
-The number of bedrooms stated on the voucher; b.
-A determination that a unit does not meet or comply with Housing Quality Standards or NSPIRE; c. d.
-A determination that a proposed lease is unacceptable; d. e.
-A decision to not approve a request for an extension of the term of the voucher; e.f.
-General policy issues or class grievances.
-3.-Ineligible applicants will be promptly provided with a letter stating the reason for their ineligibility, and offering them an opportunity for an informal review.
-The notice will contain: 3. a.-A brief statement of the reason(s) for the decision, a. b.
-A statement that the applicant may submit a written request to the Authority for an informal review of the decision if he/she disagrees with the decision, and b.c.
-A statement that the request must be made within fifteen (15) calendar days from the date of the notice,
+A. An applicant may request an informal review of the Authority's decision to deny the applicant's participation in the Housing Choice Voucher Program.

-A statement that the request must be made within fifteen (15) calendar days from the date of the notice.
+Families and eligible singles are considered "applicants" from the date of their completed pre-application submission until denial of assistance or execution of the lease and Housing Assistance Payments contract, at which time the applicant becomes a "program participant."

-- 4. Applicants must submit their request in writing to the Authority within fifteen (15) calendar days from the date of the letter of denial. - 5.
+- 1. An applicant may request an informal review if the applicant: - a.
+Is denied a voucher; - b.
+Is denied participation in the Program; - c.
+Has assistance denied or delayed because of the immigration status of family member. - 2.
+Informal reviews will not be granted to applicants who dispute: - a.
+Their lottery number; - b.
+The number of bedrooms stated on the voucher; - c.
+A determination that a unit does not meet or comply with Housing Quality Standards or NSPIRE: - d.
+A determination that a proposed lease is unacceptable; - e.
+A decision to not approve a request for an extension of the term of the voucher; - f.
+General policy issues or class grievances. - 3.
+Ineligible applicants will be promptly provided with a letter stating the reason for their ineligibility, and offering them an opportunity for an informal review.
+The notice will contain: - a.
+A brief statement of the reason(s) for the decision, - b.
+A statement that the applicant may submit a written request to the Authority for an informal review of the decision if he/she disagrees with the decision, and - c.
+A statement that the request must be made within fifteen (15) calendar days from the date of the notice, - 4.
+Applicants must submit their request in writing to the Authority within fifteen (15) calendar days from the date of the letter of denial. - 5.
 The Authority will conduct an informal review of the applicant's file, provided that the applicant submits a proper written request for an informal review within the time allowed.
 If the request is not submitted timely, it will mean that the applicant waived his/her right to request an informal review.